|

 | |

-Corn futures are narrowly mixed at midday Wednesday; soybean futures are 2
+Corn futures are 14 to 15 cents lower at midday Thursday; soybean futures

 David M. Fiala